Summary of Events So Far

 434.1.11 to 434.1.20+

 - We enter the town of Limdoro, which like most of our ports has been starved for trade.

 - The Rilleth family lost a son recently to a Forgehot raid.
 We visit them and tell them stories of our battles against the pirates.
 Privately, Buzz extracts a large donation.
 Ngwira says she thinks the money belongs to the crew as a whole but is outvoted.

 - We investigate buying wooden necklaces but they've been stolen by a gang of toughs.
 Luna sees a necklace of the same kind on a woman.

 - We hear the doom clock is killing people again.

 - We attend a topless farce.

-- Current player characters and dependants are Angelina, Argunt, Buzz?, Jervis, Luna, Mort, Ngwira and Smiles.
+- Current player characters and dependants are Angelina, Argunt, Buzz?, Jervis, Mort, Ngwira, Seph and Smiles.

-- The party is in the town of Limdoro.
+- The party is in the city of Yodrorboe, in Old Ibra.